jobtome/openapi-to-graphql/README.md

 ## Development

 OpenAPI-to-GraphQL is written in [TypeScript](http://www.typescriptlang.org/).
 Within each of OpenAPI-to-GraphQL's packages, all source code is contained in the `src` folder.
 Use `yarn build` or `yarn test` to transpile the source files into the final library in the `dist` folder.
 Entry-point for the library is `index.js` in `dist`.

+### How to release

+> releasing is not the dream job but we have to play with the structure created by the other teams, so:

+- update all the pacakges.json inside the project with the new version
+- push the code
+- run `gh release create <version>`

 ## Research